HenriquesLab/DL4MicEverywhere/docs/CLI_USER_GUIDE.md

+# DL4MicEverywhere Command Line Interface (CLI) User Guide

-In case you just want to execute using the terminal this are the arguments that you can use and the command to execute the bash file.
-Remember that in case you want to use the graphical user interface (not giving any argument) you would need to follow the steps on the [GUI tutorial](GUI_USER_GUIDE.md).
+If you prefer to execute using the terminal, the following are the arguments you can use along with the command to execute the bash file.
+Note that if you wish to use the graphical user interface (without providing any argument), you need to follow the steps in the [GUI tutorial](GUI_USER_GUIDE.md).

 # **Mandatory** arguments

-  `-c CONFIG_PATH` : where `CONFIG_PATH` is the path to the `configuration.yaml` file (which follows the [defined structure](FORMAT.md)) you want to use for the container.
-This can be one from the provided configurations or a configuration file created by the user.
+  `-c CONFIG_PATH` : `CONFIG_PATH` is the path to the `configuration.yaml` file (which adheres to the [defined structure](FORMAT.md)) you want to use for the container.
+This can be one of the provided configurations or a configuration file created by the user.

-  `-d DATA_PATH` : where `DATA_PATH` is the path to the folder that will be linked to the container, so that you can access training, test and inference data.
+  `-d DATA_PATH` : `DATA_PATH` is the path to the folder that will be linked to the container, allowing you to access training, test, and inference data.
 Relative paths are not supported.
-Please provide the entire path.
+Please provide the full path.

-  `-o RESULTS_PATH` : where `RESULTS_PATH` is the path to the folder that will be linked to save any output and result from the notebook.
+  `-o RESULTS_PATH` : `RESULTS_PATH` is the path to the folder that will be linked to save any output and result from the notebook.
 Relative paths are not supported.
-Please provide the entire path.
+Please provide the full path.

 # **Optional** arguments

-  `-g`: a flag that if it is indicated it would allow the container to use the GPUs from the computer where is launched.
-In case you do not indicate `-g`, GPUs will not be allowed on your container.
+  `-g`: This flag allows the container to use the GPUs from the computer where it is launched.
+If `-g` is not specified, GPUs will not be used in your container.

-  `-n NOTEBOOK_PATH`: where `NOTEBOOK_PATH` is the path to the local ZeroCostDL4Mic style notebook that you want to use, instead of the one referred in the `configuration.yaml`file.
+  `-n NOTEBOOK_PATH`: `NOTEBOOK_PATH` is the path to the local ZeroCostDL4Mic style notebook that you want to use, instead of the one referred to in the `configuration.yaml` file.

-  `-r REQUIREMENTS_PATH`: where `REQUIREMENTS_PATH` is the path to the local `requirements.txt` file that you want to use, instead of the one referred in the `configuration.yaml` file.
+  `-r REQUIREMENTS_PATH`: `REQUIREMENTS_PATH` is the path to the local `requirements.txt` file that you want to use, instead of the one referred to in the `configuration.yaml` file.

-  `-t TAG`: where `TAG` is the tag that will be assigned to the created Docker image.
-In case it is not provided, the default tag would be the name of the notebook.
+  `-t TAG`: `TAG` is the tag that will be assigned to the created Docker image.
+If it is not provided, the default tag will be the name of the notebook.

-  `-x`: a flag to indicate if it is a test run.
-This has a developer use for GitHub actions and allow to see if the process has been properly done.
+  `-x`: This flag indicates a test run.
+It is primarily used for GitHub actions and allows developers to verify if the process has been executed correctly.

 # **Example** usage

-This would be a simple usage case, where one of the provided `configuration.yaml` files is used:
+Here is a simple usage case, where one of the provided `configuration.yaml` files is used:

 ```
 sudo -E bash launch.sh -c ./notebooks/CARE_2D_DL4Mic/configuration.yaml -d ./data_folder -o ./results_folder